5 Places to Set and Forget Your Money to Let It Grow

 In either case, you’ll want to search for a fund that has the lowest fees possible with this best performance possible.
 You’re welcome for that bit of common sense.

 An easy to use, low-cost (sort of) mutual fund that I’ve used myself is Acorns.
 I mention Acorns a little more in depth in my article 3 Ways to Control Your Money and Build a Better Life.
-It’s a mutual fund that invests in different ETFs (which we’ll talk about next) for only $3 a month!
-And the “buy-in” cost to start investing is only $5, so even broke college kids can get started!
+It’s a mutual fund that invests in different ETFs (which we’ll talk about next) for only $1 a month!
+And the “buy-in” cost is only $5, so even we broke college kids can get started!

 Actually, they are offering you your first $5 dollars for free if you sign up using my link.
 So check it out.